s-victor/TinyPedal/docs/customization.md

 Set energy consumption per lap.

     Fuel ratio
-Show fuel to energy ratio based on `Total race fuel` and `Total race energy` values.
+Show fuel ratio based on fuel and energy consumption.

     Race minutes
 Set race length in minutes for time-based race.
 Note, option is disabled if `Race laps` is set.